6 Tips to set up an education savings plan

 A good education is more valuable than ever.
-One area where grandparents can make a real difference is with a savings plan for education.
+One area where grandparents can make a real difference is with an education savings plan for their grandchildren.
 This will help to set grandchildren along a path towards becoming financially secure and independent.

-Taking an active part in shaping your grandchildren’s lives and seeing them benefit can be hugely satisfying.
+Taking an active part in shaping your grandchildren’s lives can be hugely satisfying.
 With the cost of private schools and universities skyrocketing, providing financial support for your grandchildren’s education can have a significantly positive impact on their future.

-If you decide to provide support, there are a number of options available to you, including paying for fees, and helping with the costs of uniforms, clothing, sportswear, textbooks, stationery, transport, lunch and snacks, extracurricular lessons, activities, pocket money and accommodation.
+If you decide to provide support, there are several options available to you, including paying for school fees, helping with the costs of uniforms, sportswear, textbooks, stationery, transport, lunch, extracurricular lessons, pocket money and accommodation.

 Grandparents’ savings plan for education